emkay64/emkay64.github.io/_posts/2024-12-11-zscaler-client-connector-local-privilege-escalation.md

 </plist>
 ```

 Alternatively it was also possible to obtain code injection through abuse of the `@loader_path` dyld variable.
-This combined with the `com.apple.security.cs.disable-library-validation` entitlement facilitates arbitrary dylib loading through renaming a malicious dylib to be `libpacparser.1.dylib` and placing it in the same directory as the `ZscalerTunnel` MachO.
+This combined with the `com.apple.security.cs.disable-library-validation` entitlement facilitates arbitrary dylib loading through renaming a malicious dylib to be `libpacparser.1.dylib` and placing it in the same directory as the `ZscalerTunnel` Mach-O.
 ```bash
 07:33:21-testmac@mpro:~/Desktop/installRevertZCC/clean_exploit$ otool -L /Applications/Zscaler/Zscaler.app/Contents/PlugIns/ZscalerTunnel
 /Applications/Zscaler/Zscaler.app/Contents/PlugIns/ZscalerTunnel: